Skip to main content

 What it costs

-The membership fee is $250 per month, $685 per quarter, or $2,500 per year if paid annually.
-There are no copays per visit.
-There is no initiation fee.
-Labs and imaging are not included in the membership.
-If you cancel, you are not on the hook for the remainder of the term.
-The trade-off, honestly, is that this model is not the cheapest way to get a basic annual physical.
+The trade-off is that this model is not the cheapest way to get a basic annual physical.
 If all you want is a once-a-year checkbox visit, your insurance copay at a traditional practice will be cheaper.
-The membership starts to pay for itself when you actually use the access: more visits, more time per visit, better labs, faster turnaround on questions, fewer ER trips for things that could have been handled by a phone call.
+The membership starts to pay for itself when you use the access: more visits, more time per visit, better labs, faster turnaround on questions, fewer ER trips for things that could have been handled by a phone call.

 Key Takeaways

-• Real preventive care is a 60-90 minute conversation, not a 12-minute checkbox visit.
+1. Preventive care done well is a 60-90 minute conversation, well beyond the 12-minute checkbox visit.

-• Cancer screening should be calibrated to your family history, not just your age.
+3. Cancer screening should be calibrated to your family history, which often means starting earlier than the standard age cutoffs.

 Related Services and Reading